milospjanic/GTExExtractor/README.md

 For example the script can show which isoform is more dominant and thus probably more functional in different tissues.

-I took as the example here the NFI group of transcription factors that c2onsisnt of NFIA, NFIB, NFIC, NFIX genes.
+I took as the example here the NFI group of transcription factors that consist of NFIA, NFIB, NFIC, NFIX genes.

 To check the expression level in arteries I ran the script for 'Artery - Coronary' and 'Artery - Tibial' GTEX tissues and got the following output where NFIX is the most dominant form.